hailin-du/Path-to-Data-Science/Chapter 8 Notes.md

 * In this case, we put `pet_name` first, `animal_type='dog'` at the end

-## 8.2.4 Using the Function Other Ways
+## 8.2.4 Using the Function Other Ways (Equivalent Function Calls)
-We can use Argument Position Association, Key-Word Argument Association, and set Default Element/Value at the same time
+We can use Argument Position Association, Key-Word Argument Association, and set the Default Element/Value at the same time
 ```python
 def describe_pet(pet_name, animal_type='dog')
 ```